Entangled Relations: Leveraging NLI and Meta-analysis to Enhance Biomedical Relation Extraction: Methods

-Since sets of feasible hypotheses are developed using the training data's relationships and entity-type pairs, the filter may remove valid hypotheses based on an entity-type pair and corresponding relation that exists only in the test set.
+Since sets of feasible hypotheses are approximated using the training data's relationships and entity-type pairs, the filter may remove valid hypotheses based on an entity-type pair and corresponding relation that exists only in the test set.
 For these instances, the entailed premise-hypothesis pair will not be presented to the model, leading to false negatives.
-However, in practice, we observe that this does not occur on the biomedical datasets we use for evaluation and should not occur as long as training data is sufficiently representative of the test data (i.e., the training data contains at least one relationship with a specific entity-type pair for every relation and entity-type pair found in the test set).
+However, in practice, we observe that this does not occur with the datasets we use for evaluation and should not occur as long as training data is sufficiently representative of the test data (i.e., the training data contains at least one relationship with a specific entity-type pair for every relation and entity-type pair found in the test set).

-\textbf{Meta-class analysis: } After applying the aforementioned feasible hypothesis filter, we leverage meta-class analysis to assign NLI targets, namely ``entail,'' ``neutral,'' and ``contradict,'' to the resultant premise-hypothesis pairs.
+\textbf{Meta-class Analysis (MCA): } After applying the aforementioned feasible hypothesis filter, we leverage MCA to assign NLI labels, namely \textit{entail}, \textit{neutral}, and \textit{contradict}, to the resultant premise-hypothesis pairs.
 To do this, we first construct definition-based mutually exclusive meta-relationships between relation classes.
 For example, in the ChemProt dataset, the ``up regulator'' class is, by definition, mutually exclusive to the ``down regulator'' class.
 For datasets with a negative class (e.g., ``no relation''), the negative class is mutually exclusive to all positive classes and vice-versa.
+With this analysis, we construct NLI labels in the following way: